What is a Real Estate Appraiser?

 - Residential Appraiser

-In 2016, there was an estimated number of 80,800 jobs in the United States for Real Estate Appraiser.
+In the United States, there were 80,800 jobs for Real Estate Appraiser in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Real Estate Appraiser by 2026.
-Due to new job openings and attrition, there will be an average of 6,700 job openings in this field each year.
+The BLS estimates 6,700 yearly job openings in this field.

 The states with the most job growth for Real Estate Appraiser are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maryland, Alaska, or Maine.
 These states have the worst job growth for this type of profession.